bodsvei/Team-10-M-M-s-TrailBlazers-2024/README.md

 ---

 ## Contact
-For any queries, suggestions, or discussions, feel free to reach out to the team through Gyan and .
+For any queries, suggestions, or discussions, feel free to reach out to the team through Gyan and Anuj, they will be our mentors throughout TrailBlazers.

 ---